zaaack/foy/README.md

 foy build -w
 ```

-## Using built-in promised-based API
+## Using with built-in promised-based API

 ```ts
 import { fs, task } from 'foy'